 SECTION 1 Things to know about getting your medical care and other services covered as a member of our plan .
-36 Section 1.1 What are "network providers" and "covered services"? .
+36 Section 1.1 What are "network providers" and "covered services"?
 36 Section 1.2 Basic rules for getting your medical care and other services covered by the plan 36 SECTION 2 Use providers in the plan's network to get your medical care and other services .
-38 Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your care 38 Section 2.2 What kinds of medical care and other services can you get without getting approval in advance from your PCP?
-39 Section 2.3 How to get care from specialists and other network providers .
-39 Section 2.4 How to get care from out-of-network providers .
-40 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster .
-41 Section 3.1 Getting care if you have a medical emergency .
-41 Section 3.2 Getting care when you have an urgent need for services .
-42 Section 3.3 Getting care during a disaster .
-43 SECTION 4 What if you are billed directly for the full cost of your covered services? .
-43 Section 4.1 You can ask us to pay our share of the cost for covered services .
-43 Section 4.2 What should you do if services are not covered by our plan? .
-44 SECTION 5 How are your medical services covered when you are in a "clinical research study"? .
-44 Section 5.1 What is a "clinical research study"? .
-44 Section 5.2 When you participate in a clinical research study, who pays for what? .
-45 SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" .
+37 Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your care 37 Section 2.2 What kinds of medical care and other services can you get without getting approval in advance from your PCP?
+38 Section 2.3 How to get care from specialists and other network providers 39 Section 2.4 How to get care from out-of-network providers 40 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster .
+41 Section 3.1 Getting care if you have a medical emergency 41 Section 3.2 Getting care when you have an urgent need for services 42 Section 3.3 Getting care during a disaster 43 SECTION 4 What if you are billed directly for the full cost of your covered services? .
+43 Section 4.1 You can ask us to pay our share of the cost for covered services 43 Section 4.2 What should you do if services are not covered by our plan?
+43 SECTION 5 How are your medical services covered when you are in a "clinical research study"? .
+44 Section 5.1 What is a "clinical research study"?
+44 Section 5.2 When you participate in a clinical research study, who pays for what?
+SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" .
 46 Section 6.1 What is a religious non-medical health care institution?
-Section 6.2 What care from a religious non-medical health care institution is covered by our plan?
+46 Section 6.2 Receiving Care From a Religious Non-Medical Health Care Institution 46